-The initiative of revision of the Constitution belongs concurrently to the President of the Republic on a proposal of the Prime Minister and to one-fifth at least of the Deputies composing the National Assembly.
+The initiative of revision of the Constitution belongs concurrently to the President of the Republic and to one-fifth (1/5) at least of the Deputies composing the National Assembly.

-The bill or the proposal of revision is considered as adopted if it is voted with the majority of four-fifths of the Deputies composing the National Assembly.
+The bill or the proposal of revision is considered as adopted if it is voted with the majority of four-fifths (4/5) of the Deputies composing the National Assembly.

-In default this majority, the bill or proposal of revision adopted with the majority of two-thirds of the Deputies composing the National Assembly is submitted to referendum.
+In default this majority, the bill or proposal of revision adopted with the majority of two-thirds (2/3) of the Deputies composing the National Assembly, is submitted to referendum.